mtuomiko/traffic-history/README.md

 * Create the builder image: `docker build -f docker/Dockerfile.multistage.builder -t traffichistory-native-builder .`
 * Run native build: `docker run --entrypoint /code/buildscript.sh -it --rm -v "C:/Users/mtuomiko/.m2:/home/quarkus/.m2" -v "$(pwd)/target:/code/app/target" traffichistory-native-builder`
   * Entrypoint replacement is for delaying the dependency fetching to runtime, so we can mount a local m2 folder.
-The m2 folder mount is not required.
+The mount is not required.
 The file access is somewhat slow at least on Windows, but we avoid downloading the dependencies everytime.
 * Create runner image `docker build -f docker/Dockerfile.multistage.runner -t traffichistory-native .`
 * Debug builder contents: `docker run --rm -it --entrypoint /bin/bash traffichistory-native-builder`
   * `-u root` can be helpful